Edit web pages prior to printing. Delete, hide and format elements. Edit text. Remove adverts and sidebars.

 The Delete Except button has three menu items:

-• Restricted - higher level elements retain their relative position and size.
+• Restricted - higher level elements retain their size and relative position.

-• Without Float - higher level elements retain their relative position and size, but cannot float right.
+• Without Float - higher level elements retain their size and relative position, but cannot float right.

-• Unrestricted - higher level elements can reposition and resize freely, but cannot float right.
+• Unrestricted - higher level elements are resized and repositioned freely, but cannot float right.

 In this context, “higher level elements” means the ancestors (parent, grandparent, etc) of the currently selected elements.